modernistik/parse-stack/README.md

     artist = payload.parse_object # Artist
     # artist object will have dirty tracking information

+    artist.new? # true if this is a new object

     # default San Diego
     artist.location ||= Parse::GeoPoint.new(32.82, -117.23)

+    # raise to fail the save
+    raise "Name cannot be empty" if artist.name.blank?

     if artist.name_changed?
       # .. do something if `name` has changed